networkteam/Networkteam.Neos.Shariff/README.md

 `prototype(Networkteam.Neos.Shariff:Shariff)` and use e.g. the twitterCardImage property of the current Document Node to serve a proper image.

+## Development

+When you publish a new version, make sure to run `npm run-script build`.
+This will update the Shariff package and copy the assets into public folder.
+After build check in the modified files.

 ## Acknowledgments

 Development of the Neos integration sponsored by [networkteam GmbH - Neos Agentur](https://networkteam.com/fokus/neos-cms.html).